 Megan Greene, an economist at the Harvard Kennedy School, has advocated for wide-reaching stimulus checks.
 But she notes that government is inherently a sledgehammer, not a scalpel.
 Such bottom-up grant-making, she says, "could be an incredibly powerful way to address the fatal flaw in our policy tools.”

-In Maryland, 84,000 of my fellow citizens filed for unemployment.
+In Maryland, tens of thousands of my fellow citizens have filed for unemployment.
 If even 20,000 people could deliver our checks directly to them or to the organizations scrambling to serve them — and if another 20,000 could promise to “pay it forward” by supporting struggling local businesses through patronage or donations — we could make a significant impact.
 All of us at home are wondering what life will look like when this illness has run its course.
 Together, let’s make sure that the places we love survive, and that the people on whom we count in boon times can get through this hardship.

 Maggie Master is a writer living in Baltimore.